avand/avand.github.com/_posts/2008-11-19-css-tricks-2-of-2-using-rails-to-manage-styles.markdown

 }
 {% endhighlight %}

 The key is to religiously obey these prefixes.
-In [Part 1 of this CSS series](/2008/09/18/css-tricks-1-of-2-first-get-down-with-the-oop.html) I talked about being as specific as possible with CSS selectors, and this is why.
+In [Part 1 of this CSS series][1] I talked about being as specific as possible with CSS selectors, and this is why.
 If you're not, you'll spend hours trying to figure out why something is rendering a certain way only to find that it's inheriting something entirely irrelevant.
 So once you have that sorted you can then make...

 ##2.
 Many shorter CSS files##

 So if you have a controller like UsersController, you'll have a folder, views/users.
 Within that you'll have files that respond to each action.
 Do the same thing for your styles.
 Create a folder public/stylesheets/users and create a stylesheet for each view that warrants its own styles.
-To follow the example above, you can now take any CSS that starts with <code>div#wrapper div.users.index</code>, and place it in public/stylesheets/users/index.css.
+To follow the example above, you can now take any CSS that starts with `div#wrapper div.users.index`, and place it in public/stylesheets/users/index.css.
 Same thing for every other action, and partials too... hell, I even prefix those files with an underscore.
 I try and make the files stylesheets folder mirror the views.

 You have to get a little more creative when it comes to common styles (those that span multiple controllers or actions).
 For styles spanning multiple actions, simply create a common.css inside the controllers folder.
 For styles that span multiple controllers, chances are that a layout exists for that part of the application.
 For example, navigation that may be common to administration would go in public/stylesheets/admin.css to correspond to app/views/layouts/admin.html.erb.